Dust Brothers: 1990s

 Beck had the Dust Brothers produce his album Odelay, released in 1996.
-The album spawned the hits "Where It's At" (#64 on the Hot 100), "Devils Haircut" (#94 on the Hot 100), "The New Pollution" (#74) and "Jack-Ass" (#73).
+The album spawned the hits "Where It's At" (No. 61 on the Hot 100), "Devils Haircut" (No. 94 on the Hot 100), "The New Pollution" (No. 78) and "Jack-Ass" (No. 73).
 In 1995 the Dust Brothers co-produced Mötley Crüe frontman Vince Neil's second solo album Carved in Stone.

-In 1997, they produced a track with Korn called "Kick the P.A." for the Spawn soundtrack; produced the number one hit "MMMBop" for Hanson's first major label album Middle of Nowhere; and created a song on the #1 soundtrack to the Howard Stern film Private Parts named "Tortured Man", featuring vocals by Stern.
+In 1997, they produced a track with Korn called "Kick the P.A." for the Spawn soundtrack; produced the number one hit "MMMBop" for Hanson's first major label album Middle of Nowhere; and created a song on the number one soundtrack to the Howard Stern film Private Parts named "Tortured Man", featuring vocals by Stern.
 The Dust Brothers also co-produced three songs on the Rolling Stones album, Bridges to Babylon.

-The next year, the duo were approached by director David Fincher to assemble the score for the film Fight Club, most notably "This Is Your Life", a song featuring lines from the film, including a monologue by the character Tyler Durden (Brad Pitt).
+The next year, the duo were approached by director David Fincher to assemble the score for the film Fight Club, including "This Is Your Life", a song featuring lines from the film, including a monologue by the character Tyler Durden (Brad Pitt).
 The same year also saw the Dust Brothers collaborate with Jeymes Samuel aka the Bullitts on the soundtrack for the film Muppets from Space, recording a cover version of the Earth, Wind & Fire song "Shining Star".

-In 1999, the two collaborated with Carlos Santana and Eagle-Eye Cherry on Santana's multi-platinum album Supernatural.
-They received their first Grammy for 'Album of the Year'; after having received numerous nominations for their past work with Beck and as artists for their instrumental song on the X-Files soundtrack.
-They also recorded, produced and mixed an album by 'hip pop' group 10 Cents named Buggin Out.
+In 1999, the two collaborated with Carlos Santana and Eagle-Eye Cherry on the track "Wishing It Was" which appeared on Santana's multi-platinum album Supernatural.
+For that album they won their first Grammy, after having received numerous nominations for their past work with Beck and with Hanson, and as artists for their instrumental song on the X-Files soundtrack.
+They also recorded, produced and mixed an album by 'hip pop' group 10 Cents named Buggin Out, and remixed the Styles of Beyond track "Winnetka Exit".

 2000s

-In the Aughts, the Dust Brothers had continued success, again collaborating with Beck on the album Guero; Tenacious D on their self-titled debut; Linkin Park with a track called "With You" on their first studio album Hybrid Theory; remixing the Styles of Beyond track "Winnetka Exit" on their promotional CD Spies Like Us; and producing the They Might Be Giants album The Else.
+The Dust Brothers continued work into the 2000s, collaborating with Tenacious D on their self-titled debut and Linkin Park on the track "With You" from their first studio album Hybrid Theory, and recording music for the soundtrack to Malcolm in the Middle.
+They reunited with Beck for the 2005 album Guero.

+Their last production together was in collaboration with They Might Be Giants, for their 2007 album The Else.